jordanshatford/plex/docs/9-Overseerr.md

 ## Setup

+Please reference the official documentation while running through the setup.
+It can be found [here](https://docs.overseerr.dev/).

 1. Launch the Overseerr web interface `http://${YOUR_IP}:5055`.
 2. Sign in with Plex.
 3. Configure Plex with the local IP server from the list.